-St. John Fisher University defines an online learning course as one that is taught primarily through the campus course management system, Blackboard, with the incorporation of other educational technologies where appropriate, and that requires no face-to-face meetings on campus throughout the duration of the course.
+St. John Fisher University defines an online learning course as one that is taught primarily through the campus course management system, Brightspace, with the incorporation of other educational technologies where appropriate, and that requires no face-to-face meetings on campus throughout the duration of the course.

 Online and Hybrid Education Handbook